larkbuck/ooooooooooooo/README.md

-# .o0o. virtual moon reverance for global ritual and connection
+# .o0o.

-🤩➰➰ master glitch project ➰🤩
+## 🤩➰➰ virtual moon reverance for global ritual and connection ➰🤩